nicolovalle/TimeDeadMapTools/README.md

 ## What to check?

-The main script log (`<run_number>.log`) contains a summary of the full process.
+The main script log contains a summary of the full process.
 It checks the O2 workflow logs, the orbits gap in the map, the map duration compared to run duration and the presence of BAD quality spotted by the root QA macro.
 Therefore:

-+ Just `grep` the strings "WARNING", "ERROR" or "FATAL" in the main script log!
-If nothing is found, most probably everything was good.
++ Just `grep` the strings "WARNING", "ERROR" or "FATAL" in the main script logs!
+If nothing is found, most probably everything is good.

-+ For commissioning purpose, please also check that "*rundeadmap.py reached the end.*" is the last message of the main script log.
-This guarantees that unexpected crashes happened.
+None of the main script logs should remain in the working dir (`<run_number>.log`).
+If this happens, the script crashed or failed in an unexpected way.

 If bad quality of the QA output is reported, the details are in the last lines of `DeadMapQA.log` and in the `.png` as well.